scope.yml

 - type: http

 # The metric category is very seldom used.
-It includes events for

-# as a last resort when tracking down a problem and should rarely, if ever,
+# This is only ever used as a last resort when tracking down a problem.

-# be enabled.
+# Enable rarely, if ever.
 Fraught with peril!

 #